felparejav/Ramp_Up_Final/README.md

 ### 3. Configuration Management

-Use a CM tool (ansible, chef, puppet ...) to deploy jenkins, runtimes, webbapp
+To complete this challenge, use any CM tool to automate the deployment of the application requirements in the newly created environment.

  ### 4. CI/CD

-Create jenkins jobs for CI/CD on to provisioner
+To complete this challenge, create all the Jenkins jobs needed to automate CI on the newly created environment.

  ### 5. Monitoring
- Define stack and setup
+To complete this challenge, define a tool stack, install and set up a monitoring strategy for the environments.

 ### 6. Containerization
-Create registry, create images for the apps
+To complete this challenge, create registry, dockerfiles and images for the installed apps.

 ### 7. Orchestration and clustering

-Choose tool and create cluster
+To complete this challenge, choose tool and create cluster for the app we've used.

 ### 8. Infrastructure as a code

-Choose tool and create environments
+To complete this challenge, choose tool and create the necessary scripts to automate the provisioning of the environments for the application.

+### 9. Showcase challenge

+If you still have time to spare, create your own challenge and show the rest of us the implementation of other DevOps dealings.
+Examples: Artifact Repository configuration, Test Automation Frameworks integration, Database deployment automation, packaging management automation, build scripting frameworks, release management tools, etc.